Surface comparison - PIX4Dmatic

 - Default.
 Average GSD

 - Custom.
-Since imported point clouds do not have original camera metadata, a 'Synthetic GSD' is calculated.
-This is based on the Point Cloud Scale, which is the average distance between neighboring points.
-To ensure the highest level of detail is preserved without creating artificial gaps, the system uses the average point spacing from the most dense point cloud as the project's base resolution.
+For imported point clouds without original camera metadata, a synthetic GSD is calculated.
+This value is based on the point cloud scale, defined as the average distance between neighboring points.
+To preserve detail without introducing gaps, the average point spacing from the most dense point cloud is used as the base resolution.

 Layer